Nidhicodes/0g-mindvault/README.md

 ### Imagine This

 - A **customer support agent** that remembers every interaction across 10,000 sessions.
-When an employee leaves, the company transfers the INFT to their replacement — institutional knowledge preserved, verified, owned.
+When an employee leaves, the company transfers the INFT to their replacement, institutional knowledge preserved, verified, owned.
 - An **agent marketplace** where you buy a "Senior Solidity Auditor" INFT with 500 verified memories of past audits.
-The memory history is on-chain — you can verify what it knows before you buy.
+The memory history is on-chain, you can verify what it knows before you buy.
 - A **gaming NPC** with persistent memory that evolves based on player interactions.
 It remembers alliances, betrayals, and promises — and the game studio can prove the NPC's reasoning was TEE-verified, not scripted.
 - A **DeFi trading agent** that accumulates market pattern memories over months.
-Its INFT becomes more valuable as its verified memory history grows — a new asset class.
+Its INFT becomes more valuable as its verified memory history grows, a new asset class.
 - An **AI tutor** that remembers a student's learning style, weak areas, and progress across semesters.
 The student owns the INFT and can export their agent to any platform.